johnhardin/habit-tracker-backend/README.md

 ## Lambda Functions

 ### habit-tracker-notify
 Runs every hour via EventBridge.
-For each habit in DynamoDB it checks:
+Fetches all habits by querying the `recordType-index` GSI (paginated, handles tables larger than 1MB).
+For each habit it checks:
 1. Does today match the habit's schedule? (daily/weekdays/weekends/specific days)
 2. Does the current hour match the habit's reminder time? (converted from Jakarta UTC+7 to UTC)
 3. Is there already a completion record for today?